JackDanna/FogentRoleplayTemplate/README.md

 Vocational Skills will often overlap with one or more Core Skills, though they will represent a much more specialized subset of tasks.
 Often times a Vocational Skill will combine what would usually be multiple sequential harder Core Skill checks into a single often easier Vocational Skill check.

 Vocational Skills can never cover a majority of what a Core Skill covers.
 You can not assist Vocational Skills with the Vocation they fall under, as they are essentially relying on the same shared skill point investment.

-It is smart to write down Vocational Skills under your vocation as a reminder to have on your character sheet.

-Tier Of Play narratively describes the stakes of the campaign as well as how powerful/competent player characters are.
-This balances the players against each other and the challenges the Narrator has envisioned.

 ## Weapon Combat Skills